 Before any interior design project can commence, you need to understand what your client wants, and one way to determine this is through a new client interior design questionnaire.
 Either provide a printed version for clients to fill out or provide a link (if digital welcome pack) and directions on how to fill it out.

 Committing to a complete home overhaul may be hard for some clients.
-And while they’ve likely already done their research on your business prior to the initial consultation, it’s a good idea to include some past client testimonials either on a dedicated page or throughout the welcome pack.
+And while they’ve likely already done their research on your interior design business prior to the initial consultation, it’s a good idea to include some past client testimonials either on a dedicated page or throughout the welcome pack.
 This will give clients a positive outlook as their project commences.
 Including photos can also help inspire clients.

 While your terms and conditions will be outlined in your contract, it’s good practice to include some of them in your welcome packet, too.